q3769/conottle/README.md

 Both builder parameters are optional:

 - `singleClientMaxConcurrency` is the maximum concurrency at which one single client's tasks can execute.
-If omitted or set to a non-positive integer, then the default `Runtime.getRuntime().availableProcessors()` takes effect.
+If omitted or set to a non-positive integer, then the default is the larger between 16 and `Runtime.getRuntime().availableProcessors()`.
 - `concurrentClientMaxTotal` is the maximum number of clients that can be serviced in parallel.
-If omitted or set to a non-positive integer, then the default `Integer.MAX_VALUE` takes effect.
+If omitted or set to a non-positive integer, then the default is the larger between 16 and `Runtime.getRuntime().availableProcessors()`.

 Regardless of the builder parameters, there is no programmatic limit on the total number of tasks or clients supported by the API.
 The only limit is on runtime concurrency at any given moment: Before proceeding, excessive tasks or clients